scidsg/hushline-docs/src/prereqs/raspberrypi.md

 ### 1. Raspberry Pi Imager

 Like a Macbook runs MacOS, and a Dell runs Windows, a Raspberry Pi runs Linux, which comes in many different flavors depending on your needs.
 Since we're using a Raspberry Pi, we'll use Raspberry Pi OS (64-bit), an operating system made just for the Pi.
-The Imager installs the operating system onto your microSD cardc where we'll set up Hush Line.
+The Imager installs the operating system onto your microSD card, where we'll set up Hush Line.
 Download it from https://www.raspberrypi.com/software/.

 <img src="../img/1-rpi-imager.png">
 <img src="../img/2-rpi-imager.png">